awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SearchDataFilterPattern.md

-# Search Log Data Using Filter Patterns<a name="SearchDataFilterPattern"></a>
+# Search log data using filter patterns<a name="SearchDataFilterPattern"></a>

-You can search your log data using the [Filter and Pattern Syntax](FilterAndPatternSyntax.md)\.
+You can search your log data using the [Filter and pattern syntax](FilterAndPatternSyntax.md)\.
 You can search all the log streams within a log group, or by using the AWS CLI you can also search specific log streams\.
 When each search runs, it returns up to the first page of data found and a token to retrieve the next page of data or to continue searching\.
 If no results are returned, you can continue searching\.

 You can set the time range you want to query to limit the scope of your search\.
 You could start with a larger range to see where the log lines you are interested in fall, and then shorten the time range to scope the view to logs in the time range that interest you\.

 You can also pivot directly from your logs\-extracted metrics to the corresponding logs\.

-## Search Log Entries Using the Console<a name="search-log-entries"></a>
+## Search log entries using the console<a name="search-log-entries"></a>

 You can search for log entries that meet a specified criteria using the console\.